Oscar to expand individual health insurance to more states

-NEW YORK (Reuters) - Oscar Health, which began selling individual health insurance in New York for the 2014 launch of the Obamacare exchanges, on Thursday announced plans to expand into Florida, Michigan and Arizona next year, even as the Trump administration seeks to undercut that marketplace with cheaper insurance products.
+NEW YORK, June 21 (Reuters) - Oscar Health, which began selling individual health insurance in New York for the 2014 launch of the Obamacare exchanges, on Thursday announced plans to expand into Florida, Michigan and Arizona next year, even as the Trump administration seeks to undercut that marketplace with cheaper insurance products.

 On Tuesday, the U.S. government issued a final rule that will allow small companies to band together as associations to buy healthcare that does not comply with many of the same rules as the plans sold on the exchanges created by the Affordable Care Act, often called Obamacare.